by ProcureDeskLast Updated : Oct-07-2020

 However, if you don’t have negotiated pricing, the price might have changed.

-2. For service invoices, it is common that the vendors submit an incorrect unit price.
+2. For service invoices, it is common for the vendors to submit an incorrect unit price.
 For example, you hired a developer for 50 hours at a $100 unit price for a total of $5000.

 When the vendor submits the invoice, they submit a total of $5,000.
 However, they add the unit price as $5,000 and quantity as 1.